Bear Spray vs. Pepper Spray: Which Is The Best For Self Defense?

 Pepper spray comes in small containers that are easy to carry around and deploy, whereas bear sprays are generally too cumbersome to tuck into your back pocket.

-Although bear spray is more potent as it comes out as a fog rather than a stream, making it more difficult to aim in close quarters.
+Although bear spray is more potent as it comes out as a fog rather than a stream, it is more difficult to aim in close quarters.
 Not only does that make it less effective against a human assailant, but it also increases the chances of you inhaling the bear spray at the same time as your attacker.

 Conclusion